 Among the dozens of other adjustments that come with changing jobs, you'll need to decide what to do with your retirement account.
 Which begs the question: should you rollover your 401(k), or leave it with your previous employer?

 You'll want to consider a few factors.
 For starters, if your assets fall below $5,000, your prior company may not allow your continued participation in its plan in the first place.
-At this point, you'll either need to roll your assets into an IRA, anyway.
+At this point, you'll probably need to roll your assets into an IRA, anyway.

 Even if your account size does exceed the minimum threshold, you may be required to pay steep account fees previously covered by your ex-employer.
 The fees associated with 401(k)s can be markedly higher than with IRAs, especially depending on the platform you choose to use for your traditional or Roth.
 Even lower-cost plans may charge higher administrative fees for former employees who leave their accounts behind.
 Either way, the expenses start to add up.